Existence, uniqueness and ergodicity for the centered Fleming-Viot process: Uniqueness for the centered Fleming-Viot process

-The reason why we need to assume finite initial moment will be explained at the end of Subsection \ref{Section_3_2}.
+The reason why we need to assume finite initial moments will be explained at the end of Section \ref{Section_3_2_2}.
 In particular, we will see in Remark \ref{Remarque_contre_exemple} that we cannot hope to prove uniqueness for more general initial conditions using our duality method.